deutschebank/fluxnova-docs-manual/content/user-guide/process-engine/deployment-cache.md

 The default implementation of the cache evicts the least recently used entry as soon as the maximum capacity is exceeded.
 If it is necessary to choose the evicted cache entries by a different criteria, one can provide its own cache implementation.

-One can do this by implementing the Cache interface from *org.camunda.util.commons package*.
+One can do this by implementing the Cache interface from *org.finos.flowave.util.commons package*.
 Let's assume for example that the following class has been implemented:

 ```java
 public class MyCacheImplementation<K, V> implements Cache<K, V> {